UsabilityEngineering/BoxBois/phase1/README.md

 ### The users we collected data from during phase 1 were fellow chico state students.
 Here were there responses...
 1. How many packages do you order online and have them shipped to your doorstep weekly?

      The majority of individuals order one package weekly to their doorstep, which came out to be 37.5% of votes.
-People who ordered 2 or 3 packages weekly accounted for 12.5% of the votes respectively
+People who ordered 2 or 3 packages weekly accounted for 12.5% of the votes respectively.

 2. How old are you?